Epiccoder9163/grading-tool/README.md

 4. Wait for your results
 5. Export to CSV or TXT format (more formats coming soon!)

+## Features
+ - Can grade handwritten assignments
+ - Can export to a file (CSV and TXT)
+ - Can explain incorrect answers

 ## Limitations
  - Can only take image files (.png or .jpeg), no PDFs or other documents
  - Can only accept multiple choice or simple numerical answers, no special math characters.